 The wignacourt's coat of arms

-The Cassini's map is the first drawing of the France’s Kingdom.
+The Cassini's map is a map drawing of France’s Kingdom.
 The measures were done 30 years before the French revolution by César-François Cassini and Jean-Dominique Cassini.
-We can discover the churches, mills, forests and the Roman way Brunehaut (in french : “Chaussée Brunehaut”).
+This typographic exercise was carried out with the existing unit of length, called "toise" in French, this unit metric was equivalent to 6 french feet.
+We can discover the churches, mills, forests, and even the Somme river.

-For Vignacourt, you can see the ancient writing of : Vinacourt on the map, the church symbolized by the cross, one windmill, and the Roman way passing through the forest.
+Vignacourt was written without the "G" on the map, the church was symbolized by the cross, one windmill and the Roman way "Brunehaut" passing through the forest.

 The Roman Way

 Today, some sections of this path are still visible in our village but in the direction of St-Vaast village (in going to Amiens direction)…